 datadir character string giving the directory in which to look for the data.
-Defaults to getwd(). character string giving the name of the file containing the experimental setup, setup or an object of class data. frame or similar containing the experimental setup.
+Defaults to getwd(). setup character string giving the name of the file containing the experimental setup, or an object of class data.frame or similar containing the experimental setup.
 Defaults to "setup.txt", see details below for more information. dataNorm character string giving the name of the normalized data, or an object of class data. frame or similar containing the normalized data.
 Only to be used if the user wishes to start with normalized data rather then CEL files. platform character string giving the name of the platform, can be either "yeast2" or NULL.
 See details below for more information. annotation character string giving the name of the annotation file, or an object of class data.frame or similar containing the annotation information.
-The annotation should consist of the columns Gene name, Chromosome and Chromosome location.
+The annotation should consist of the columns Gene name , Chromosome and Chromosome location .
 Not required if platform="yeast2". normalization character string giving the normalization method, can be either "plier", "rma" or "mas5".
-Defaults to "plier". should the data be filtered?
-If TRUE then probes not present in the annotation filter will be discarded.
-Defaults to TRUE.
+Defaults to "plier". filter should the data be filtered?
+If TRUE then probes not present in the annotation will be discarded.
+Defaults to TRUE. verbose verbose?
+Defaults to TRUE. additional arguments to be passed to ReadAffy.